logo of design your homeschoolhomeschool photos

 If there is one homeschooling approach which you find yourself more interested in, that should be the approach you devote more time to reading and understanding.
 Through reading, you may discover more about yourself and whether or not this approach will suit you, your family and your unique homeschool situation.

 Remember, of course, that you are not locked in to anything.
 One homeschooling approach, for example Unit Studies, may really suit your younger children, but as your children grow and develop their own interests, you may want to leave them to be more self-directed.
-Or you may decide that as they are in their later teen years, that you would like them to progress through some textbook courses.
+Or you may decide that as they are in their later teen years, that you would like them to progress through some homeschool textbook courses or even an online homeschooling course.

 You need to use the homeschooling approach which suits your family at this time of your life and you will find that your homeschooling needs do change from time to time.